 Administrative Proceeding relating to Sinkholes.

-On February 21, 2000, the Federal Public Attorney and the State Public Attorney for Mato Grasso began an administrative investigation regarding the environmental impact of the Cuiabá Pipeline in protected areas containing sinkholes in the Caceres Ridges Region.
+On [February 21, 2000] [check date], the Federal Public Attorney and the State Public Attorney for Mato Grasso began an administrative investigation regarding the environmental impact of the Cuiabá Pipeline in protected areas containing sinkholes in the Cáceres Ridges Region.
 In connection with this investigation, Cuiabá agreed to reroute the Cuiabá Pipeline to avoid the protected areas and decrease the environmental impact on the region.
 The Federal Public Attorney is expected to propose terms of conduct for the Cuiabá Pipeline that will govern the rerouting of the pipeline.
 Concurrently, IBAMA is expected to approve the rerouting and to renew the Cuiabá Pipeline’s installation license.
-It is expected that the terms of conduct will most likely provide for increased compensation from the Cuiabá Pipeline for the environmental impact on the area, which may include acquisition of an ecological reserve for approximately US$100,000, and a certification relating to the environmental impact on the area by a state expert.
+It is expected that the terms of conduct will most likely provide for increased compensation from the Cuiabá Pipeline for the environmental impact on the area, which may include acquisition of an ecological reserve for approximately [US$100,000], and a certification relating to the environmental impact on the area by a state expert.
 The terms of conduct, including the amount and extent of compensation to be paid by the Cuiabá Pipeline, have not yet been finalized and are subject to agreement by the Federal Public Attorney and the State Public Attorney.

 Environmental Issues Relating to Irregular Deforestation

-In connection with the construction of the Cuiabá Pipeline, two areas were irregularly deforested, one of which is on the pipeline and the other is on one of the transmission lines of the aqueduct.Cuiabá Cuiabá has adopted a reforestation plan that it intends to present to IBAMA for approval and to implement to mitigate the damages, fines and penalties, if any, resulting from the irregular deforestation.
+In connection with the construction of the Cuiabá Pipeline, two areas were irregularly deforested, one of which is on the pipeline and the other is on one of the transmission lines of the aqueduct.
+[EPE] has adopted a reforestation plan that it intends to present to IBAMA for approval and to implement to mitigate the damages, fines and penalties, if any, resulting from the irregular deforestation.